'Imbecile': Woman with service dog's shock exchange with Uber driver

-A Wellington student who suffers epilepsy says she was labelled an "imbecile" and "mentally ret*****" when an Uber driver refused to carry her service dog, leaving her stranded on a dark road.
+A Wellington student who suffers epilepsy says she was labelled an "imbecile" and "mentally ret*****" when an Uber driver refused to carry her service dog, leaving her on a dark roadside.

 Nina Gellert, 21, ordered an Uber from her Kelburn flat to visit a friend on Wednesday night, and was taking her service dog, black labrador Val.